Developer | Cliff Shaw, RAND |

 JOSS introduced the idea of a single command line editor that worked both as an interactive language and a program editor.
 Commands that were typed without a line number were executed immediately, in what JOSS referred to as "direct mode".
 If the same line was prefixed with a line number, it was instead copied into the program code storage area, which JOSS called "indirect mode".
 New lines were added to the program if the line number was unique, replaced existing lines with the same number, or removed from the program if an existing line number was typed in without any code following it.[28]

 In contrast to most BASICs, JOSS saved the entire user input to files, not just the program code.
 When loaded, JOSS essentially typed the lines back in.
 This meant that "program files" could contain both program statements as well as direct mode instructions.
-For instance, it was common to see programs that listed the statement lines and then have the file end with Go. to immediately run the program as soon as it completed loading.
-There were some features that could only be used in direct mode, like Let and Form, which were input without line numbers but still returned when the program was loaded.[29]
+For instance, it was common to see programs that listed the statement lines and then have the file end with Go.

-Direct and indirect instructions could be mixed freely in a workspace.
-This allowed comments to be inserted in source code by adding direct-mode lines beginning with *,[30] or by placing one at the end of a line of code and then adding a comment after it.
+,[30] or by placing one at the end of a line of code and then adding a comment after it.
 Blank lines were also ignored, allowing the program to be broken up for clarity.[31]

-Every line in a JOSS program must start with a line number.
-Line numbers are fixed-point numbers consisting of two two-digit integers separated by a period.
-As in BASIC, line numbers are used both as labels to target from To and Do statements, as well as to support editing.
+statements, as well as to support editing.
 Entering a line of code with a new line number inserts it into the program, while entering one with an existing line number replaces the previous version or deletes it if it is empty.

 The portion of the line number to the left of the period is known as the "page" or "part", while the portion to the right is known as the "line".
-Thus the line number 10.12 refers to page 10, line 12.
-Branches can target either a page or a line within a page.
-When the later format is used, the combined page and line is known as a "step".
+Thus the line number 10.12

 Pages are used to define subroutines, which return when the next line is on a different page.
 For instance, if a subroutine for calculating the square root of a number is in page 3, one might have three lines of code 3.1, 3.2 and 3.3, and it would be called using Do part 3.
-The code would return to the statement after the Do when it reaches the next line on a different page, for instance, 4.1.
-There is no need for the equivalent of a RETURN at the end, although if an early return is required, Done accomplishes this.

 Every line must start with a command keyword following the line number.
-There is no concept of a "default command" as is the case in BASIC with its optional LET statement.
-Multiple statements can be placed on a single line, separated by colons or semicolons.
-Every line must end with a period.
+There is no concept of a "default command" as is the case in BASIC with its optional LET

 JOSS uses a suffix notation to indicate conditional evaluation, "do this if this is true", in comparison to most languages which place the condition in front in prefix notation, "if this is true, do this".
 Like BASIC, but unlike FORTRAN or FOCAL, any statement can be conditionally evaluated in this fashion.
-For example, to print a string only if a condition is met, one can combine the if with a Type:
+For example, to print a string only if a condition is met, one can combine the if with a Type

 1.1 Type "Hello, World!" if X=5.